 If you have tried all other options, animal control may be the last place you can bring your dog.

 2 Very Bad Options When You Don’t Want Your Dog Anymore

 Dumping a dog somewhere is a terrible option that comes with plenty of hazards.

-Never assume someone will find your dog and take care of him.
+Never assume someone will find your dog and take care of them.
 The dog could also stay there waiting for you to return or try to run back home.

 We don’t like this because of the risks.
 Mary and Joe Smith may sound like ideal pet parents, but they could also be animal abusers or pose as a front to an animal testing service or clinic.

-Whatever your reasons, if you’ve decided you don’t want your dog anymore, please take these suggestions into consideration.
+Whatever your reasons, if you’ve decided you don’t want your dog anymore, please take the above suggestions into consideration.

 * * *